NS 07-04

 let initial f(A) = 0.01.
 Note that if s > 0.5, fitness of AB heterozygotes W2 < 0 and therefore undefined.
 At s = 0.5, the alternative B allele is semi-lethal.
 Compare this model with that for multiplicative Genic Selection.

 Note once again that A is semi-dominant to B, not because it has superior fitness (and might be said to "dominate" the other allele), but because the AB phenotype is intermediate between that of the AA and BB.
-Dominance is a genotypic, not a phenotypic, relationship.
+Genetic dominance is a genotypic, not a phenotypic, relationship.

 Simple additive dominance may be typical at many gene loci, where the phenotype is a consequence of the equal contribution of both alleles, for example the amount of gene product.
-Incomplete dominance may also be typical at other gene loci, where the phenotype is more strongly influenced by one allele than the other.
+Incomplete dominance may also be typical at other gene loci, where the phenotype is (much) more strongly influenced by one allele than the other.
 For example, given a null allele that produces no gene product, the standard allele may be "up-regulated" so that the amount of gene product in the AB heterozygote is (much) closer to that of the AA homozygote.
-It remains a point of contention in evolutionary genetics what fraction of heterozygous gene loci have little or no measurable effect on the observed phenotype.
+It remains a point of contention what fraction of allelic variation that contributes to heterozygosity has any measurable effect on the observed phenotype relative to the homozygote.
 The so-called "Neutralist - Selectionist" controversy will be discussed elsewhere in the course.

 HOMEWORK: